ArtFlag/sphinxtechnicalwriting/README.md

-# moderntechwriting
+# sphinxtechnicalwriting

-A simple blog about modern technicali writing tools like Sphinx
+A simple website about modern technical writing using Sphinx.

+Work in progress.